This page is a work in progress.

 - React, a front-end user interface framework.
 Most UI is rendered with React.

-- Redux, a state management framework that usually works alongside React.
-We maintain most application state in Redux.
+- Redux (with Redux Toolkit), a state management framework that usually works alongside React.
+We maintain most application state in Redux, using Redux Toolkit to help make it easier to write code for Redux.

 - SCSS, an extension of CSS that allows us to use variables and calculate values.